-Starting from the robust experience in oncology, NECTAR wants to evaluate and prove the feasibility, safety and effectiveness of the physical principles of NCT in the treatment of a completely different disease: Alzheimer’s disease (AD).
+Starting from the experience in oncology, NECTAR wants to evaluate and prove the feasibility, safety and effectiveness of the physical principles of NCT in the treatment of a completely different disease: Alzheimer’s disease (AD).

-AD is the most common form of dementia (50-60% of all cases) and it destroys nerve cells thus limiting or abolishing higher functions.
+AD is the most common form of dementia (50-60% of all cases) and it destroys nerve cells limiting or abolishing higher functions.
 In the most advanced stages, patients will be unable to care for themselves and need constant help with their daily life.

 Currently over 55 million people worldwide live with dementia.
 The number is expected to rise up to 139 million by 2050.
 Statistics say a new case of dementia arise somewhere in the world every 3 seconds.
 If we consider dementia as a country it would be the 14th largest economy worldwide, with a US$ 1.3 trillion current cost.

-NECTAR can’t simply take the molecules and the irradiation protocols used in the NCT of cancer because in that case it faces an acute disease by an acute procedure.
+NECTAR can’t simply take the molecules and the irradiation protocols used in the NCT of cancer because in that case the treatment faces an acute disease by an acute procedure.
 In AD, the treatment must address a chronic disease spreading in the whole brain, known to be radio sensitive.
 Only NCT basic physical principles can be translated to AD.
 Indeed a completely new class of neutron capture agents must be developed, in particular able to cross an almost intact blood-brain barrier.
 Considering the radio-sensitivity of brain, it is absolutely impossible to translate the acute irradiation protocols of NCT of cancer into an AD therapy and indeed NECTAR must identify a completely new treatment based on low doses and low dose rates.
-In this frame, NECTAR objectives are:

 (1) to study and prove the effectiveness of the highly localised energy deposition induced by the neutron capture reactions on B10 and Gd157 to depolymerise the Aβ aggregates or to modify their structures in such a way that their toxicity is reduced or silenced;